 - Students can create a 3 R's journal.
-Students can illustrate and label daily journal entries about how the amount of trash collected in the classroom is decreasing. - Students can add journal entries about what types of items are being recycled in their classroom.
+Students can write and illustrate daily journal entries about how the amount of trash collected in the classroom is decreasing. - Students can add journal entries about what types of items are being recycled in their classroom.